JoelMbuyi05/My-portfolio/README.md

 - **JavaScript**: For adding interactivity to the projects.

 ## Projects
-1. **Result Summary Component**: A brief description of what the project is about.
+1. **Result Summary Component**: This project is a Result Summary Component, designed using only HTML and CSS.
+It replicates a visually appealing UI element commonly found in modern web applications.
-2. **Tic-Tac-Toe**: A brief description of what the project is about.
+2. **Tic-Tac-Toe**:
 3. **Project 3**: A brief description of what the project is about.
 4. **Project 4**: A brief description of what the project is about.
 5. **Project 5**: A brief description of what the project is about.